 (b) a copy of the application or reference instituting the proceedings before the Commission;

-(c) a copy of any answer or counter-proposal filed in such proceedings;
+(c) a copy of any answer or counter-proposal filed in the proceedings;

 (d) where applicable, a copy of that part or those parts of the settled issues containing the matters relevant to the appeal that were before the Commission;

+(da) any written submissions, or outline of submissions, provided to the Commission;

 (e) a copy of the decision that is the subject of the appeal and the Commission’s reasons for that decision;

-(f) a list of the page numbers of the transcript of the proceedings at which reference is made to the subject matter of the appeal; and
+(f) a list of the page numbers of the transcript of the proceedings at which reference is made to the subject matter of the appeal;

-(g) a copy of all relevant exhibits tendered during those proceedings.
+(g) a copy of all relevant exhibits tendered during the proceedings;

+(h) a copy of any other document which will be required by the Full Bench to determine the appeal, including any further particulars of the claim or answer filed in the proceedings.

 (11) The Registrar is not to accept an appeal book unless all documents contained in the appeal book are clearly legible.